Teleflex (NYSE:TFX) Issues FY 2022 Earnings Guidance

-Teleflex (NYSE:TFX – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
+Teleflex (NYSE:TFX – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided EPS guidance of $13.70-$14.30 for the period, compared to the consensus EPS estimate of $13.97.
 The company issued revenue guidance of $2.87 billion-$2.92 billion, compared to the consensus revenue estimate of $2.90 billion.

-Teleflex (NYSE:TFX – Get Rating) last posted its earnings results on Thursday, April 28th.
-The medical technology company reported $2.88 EPS for the quarter, beating the consensus estimate of $2.73 by $0.15.
-The company had revenue of $641.70 million during the quarter, compared to analyst estimates of $631.89 million.
-Teleflex had a return on equity of 17.24% and a net margin of 17.31%.
-The business’s revenue was up 1.2% compared to the same quarter last year.
-During the same period in the prior year, the company earned $2.87 earnings per share.
-On average, equities analysts expect that Teleflex will post 13.98 earnings per share for the current fiscal year.
+Teleflex (NYSE:TFX – Get Rating) last posted its quarterly earnings results on Thursday, April 28th.
+The medical technology company reported $2.88 EPS for the quarter, beating analysts’ consensus estimates of $2.73 by $0.15.
+Teleflex had a net margin of 17.31% and a return on equity of 17.24%.
+The firm had revenue of $641.70 million for the quarter, compared to analysts’ expectations of $631.89 million.
+During the same quarter in the prior year, the company posted $2.87 earnings per share.
+The business’s revenue for the quarter was up 1.2% on a year-over-year basis.
+As a group, research analysts predict that Teleflex will post 13.99 earnings per share for the current fiscal year.

-Several brokerages have recently commented on TFX.
-Truist Financial decreased their target price on Teleflex from $340.00 to $317.00 and set a hold rating for the company in a research report on Monday.
-Bank of America began coverage on shares of Teleflex in a report on Monday, May 9th.
-They set a neutral rating and a $315.00 price target on the stock.
-Piper Sandler raised their price objective on Teleflex from $320.00 to $335.00 in a research note on Thursday, February 24th.
-TheStreet lowered shares of Teleflex from a b- rating to a c+ rating in a research report on Monday, May 16th.
-Finally, Morgan Stanley cut their target price on shares of Teleflex from $383.00 to $378.00 and set an equal weight rating for the company in a research note on Friday, February 25th.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of Hold and a consensus price target of $384.00.
+Several brokerages recently issued reports on TFX.
+Raymond James cut their target price on shares of Teleflex from $391.00 to $370.00 and set an outperform rating for the company in a research report on Wednesday, February 23rd.
+Truist Financial decreased their target price on Teleflex from $340.00 to $317.00 and set a hold rating on the stock in a research note on Monday, May 23rd.
+Piper Sandler increased their price objective on shares of Teleflex from $320.00 to $335.00 in a report on Thursday, February 24th.
+Morgan Stanley decreased their price objective on Teleflex from $383.00 to $378.00 and set an equal weight rating on the stock in a report on Friday, February 25th.
+Finally, Zacks Investment Research cut shares of Teleflex from a hold rating to a sell rating and set a $373.00 target price on the stock. in a research report on Friday, April 1st.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $384.00.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Cambridge Investment Research Advisors Inc. boosted its holdings in Teleflex by 2.5% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 2,231 shares of the medical technology company’s stock worth $792,000 after purchasing an additional 54 shares during the last quarter.
-HighTower Advisors LLC increased its position in shares of Teleflex by 2.2% during the first quarter.
-HighTower Advisors LLC now owns 4,678 shares of the medical technology company’s stock valued at $1,655,000 after buying an additional 99 shares during the period.
-Toroso Investments LLC boosted its position in shares of Teleflex by 12.9% in the first quarter.
-Toroso Investments LLC now owns 918 shares of the medical technology company’s stock valued at $326,000 after acquiring an additional 105 shares during the period.
-Raymond James Trust N.A. boosted its holdings in Teleflex by 8.8% in the 1st quarter.
-Raymond James Trust N.A. now owns 1,531 shares of the medical technology company’s stock valued at $544,000 after purchasing an additional 124 shares during the period.
-Finally, LPL Financial LLC increased its holdings in shares of Teleflex by 8.6% in the third quarter.
-LPL Financial LLC now owns 1,823 shares of the medical technology company’s stock worth $686,000 after purchasing an additional 144 shares during the period.
-Hedge funds and other institutional investors own 92.21% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+MML Investors Services LLC lifted its holdings in Teleflex by 26.3% in the fourth quarter.
+MML Investors Services LLC now owns 1,388 shares of the medical technology company’s stock valued at $456,000 after acquiring an additional 289 shares during the period.
+Private Advisor Group LLC purchased a new stake in shares of Teleflex during the first quarter worth about $455,000.
+Beacon Pointe Advisors LLC purchased a new stake in shares of Teleflex during the first quarter worth about $419,000.
+Prudential PLC acquired a new position in shares of Teleflex during the 1st quarter worth about $347,000.
+Finally, Toroso Investments LLC increased its stake in Teleflex by 12.9% during the 1st quarter.
+Toroso Investments LLC now owns 918 shares of the medical technology company’s stock worth $326,000 after buying an additional 105 shares in the last quarter.
+92.21% of the stock is currently owned by institutional investors.

 Teleflex Company Profile (Get Rating)